(Frequently Asked Questions)

 Resources – Use the resources listed below or contact local area agency on aging or call 211

-NAELA – National Association of Elder Law Attorneys – Enter a zip code to find a list attorneys.
+- NAELA – National Association of Elder Law Attorneys – Enter a zip code to find a list of attorneys.
 These attorneys specialize through training and experience in elder law and special needs law.

 - Ask family and friends for recommendations of attorneys they have used.
 Remember, not all attorneys specialize in elder law, even if they state they specialize in probate law.

 No matter how you find a prospective lawyer, the following questions can help you compare experience and cost:

 - How long have you been in practice?

 - Do you specialize in a particular area (e.g., estate planning or elder law)?